PatNowak/random_user_api/README.md

 ## Installation

-The package can be installed as:

-  1. Add random_user_api to your list of dependencies in `mix.exs`:
+To install this app, just add it in your list of dependencies in `mix.exs`:

 ```elixir
 def deps do